kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: ExpandPersistentVolumes
+    - description: |
-    - description: Parent feature gate that is required for expansion in general to work.
+        This feature is required for `pvc.Spec.Resources` to be editable and must be enabled for other expansion related feature gates to work.
     - Components depending on the feature gate:
         - kube-apiserver
         - kubelet